Charlie-J-Martin/dev-club-localstack/README.md

-# dev-club-localstack
+# Dev Club talks - LocalStack

+Within my current team at Elsevier, we host a weekly Dev Club that meets every Friday morning.
+We start with a quick talk from someone in the team on a topic related to our work or something new that someone has discovered.
+Then, we discuss coding best practices.
+Finally, we review solutions for a Code Kata that was picked the previous week.

+## Getting Started

 This project is a collection of packages that work together to generate and process messages using AWS SQS and Localstack.

-## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.